onespaceman/polyfy/README.md

 imagemagick

 #####roadmap:
-* More shapes if I can figure out the math
+* more shapes if I can figure out the math